KozlovKV/game-life/docs/_docs.md

 <div class="break"></div>

 # Problem statement
- Realization of "Conway game of life" using Logisim and Cdm-8.
+Realization of "Conway's game of life" using Logisim and Cdm-8.

- "Conway Game of life" is a cellural automaton.
+"Conway's game of life" is a cellural automaton.
 This is a zero player game, player set an initial condition and then only can observe the development.

 **Rules:**
 1. The field of "Game of life" is a grid of square cells.
 Each cell has two conditions it can be live or dead.
-2. Every cell has 8 neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
+2. Every cell has 8 neighbors, which are the cells that are horizontally, vertically, or diagonally adjacent.
-3. Any live cell with less than two neighbours dies because of underpopulation.
+3. Any live cell with less than two neighbors dies because of underpopulation.
-4. Any dead cell with three neighbours becomes a live.
+4. Any dead cell with three neighbors becomes a live.
-5. Any live cell with two or three neighbours continues to live.
+5. Any live cell with two or three neighbors continues to live.
-6. Any live cell with more than three neighbours dies because of overpopulation.
+6. Any live cell with more than three neighbors dies because of overpopulation.

 We have made 2 powerful improvements and 2 concept changes from the basic technical task.